I-Ellewela/expernetic-assignment/README.md

 - Best price-prediction model: **Random Forest**, R² = **0.664**, MAE = **฿551**
 - Superhosts (35.6% of listings) command a measurable price premium and materially higher review volume/scores

-See the report's Executive Summary for the full list.
+See each notebook's summary cells for the full breakdown.